Nutritional yeast is a vegan must-have pantry staple, not only for its cheese-like flavor but also for its rich nutritional profile.

 Other uses for this vegan cooking necessity include:

-I personally use the Bragg one, which comes in a little shaker.
+I use the Bragg one, which comes in a little shaker.
 It makes it easy to both sprinkle some on various dishes or to dump a whole boatload into a dish.
-If you're in the market for some nutritional yeast, grab some HERE.